dgmartin/Dragomock/README.md

 ## Contributing
 This is my first open source project so contributions in the form of features, code style, and best practices are more than welcome.
-To do so submit a pull request and it will be reviewed when time allows.
+To do so submit a pull request, and it will be reviewed when time allows.

 ## License
 Copyright 2017 Daniel Martin